henrypp/chrlauncher/bin/Readme.txt

 chrlauncher

 Small and very fast portable launcher and updater for Chromium.

-Set as default internet browser: run SetDefaultBrowser.bat (as admin)
+To set as default internet browser run SetDefaultBrowser.bat (as admin).

 Supported browser:
 - Launcher - Chromium and their clones (hi Google Chrome!).